pippim/pippim.github.io/programs/tim-ta.md

 Initially all the features in [Multi-Timer](https://www.pippim.com/programs/mt.html) will be provided.
+After that, new features will be added.

-Some features such as locking the screen cannot be done from a browser though.
+> NOTE: Some Multi-timer features such as locking the screen

-Then new features will be added.
+> cannot be done from a web browser.

-As of April 15, 2022 these task are finished:
+As of April 14, 2022 these features have been developed:

 - Three Sound files are saved to local storage.
 This saves bandwidth when they are played.

+As a four day week-end starts on April 15, 2022, lots of development should occur!

 ---